liadgiladi/feedback-decision-transformer/README.md

 This project was carried out as part of my master's thesis, supervised by Dr. Gilad Katz.

+Our paper has been accepted for publication at the 2023 IEEE ICDM 2023.
 A link to our paper can be found on [arXiv](TODO).

 ## Overview